spamchurch/isthisabookclub/README.md

 ![alt text](https://github.com/spamchurch/isthisabookclub/blob/master/sticker.png)

-Although the infamous book club itself has come and gone, the underlying protocols that powered it live on.
+Although the infamous book club itself has come and gone, the ancient underlying protocols that powered it live on.

 1. Select a terrifying book that provides insight into reality.
 2. Clone this repository and edit `index.html` to contain the location of the meeting, as well as the book title.
 Post a new website with a thematic url.